sergeybok/BaseBot/README.md

 ## To implement a bot

-You should probably setup your database first by [following the instructions below](https://github.com/sergeybok/BaseBot#to-setup-local-db) so that you can actually run the bot.
+You should probably setup your database first by [following the instructions below](https://github.com/sergeybok/BaseBot#to-setup-local-db) because without it the bots use json files as storage.
 But I'll descrbe how to implement a bot here for visibility.
 Also don't create and run your bot from inside this repo, it's better to install the library and run it in a separate folder/repo.

 ### The protocol